kelueders/routewise-backend/README.md

     - models.py : contains the schema for database models.
     - global_helpers.py : contains helper functions used in multiple files.
     - /auth : contains the api route to handle granting access to a user
+    - /days : contains the api routes to handle manipulating day data from the database.
     - /itinerary : contains the algorithm to create an itinerary and the api routes to manipulate an itinerary.
-    - /places : contains the api routes to handle getting and manipulating trip and places data from the database.
+    - /places : contains the api routes to handle getting and manipulating places data from the database.
     - /profile : contains the api route to handle getting and manipulating user data in the database.
+    - /trip : contains the api routes to handle getting and manipulating trip data from the database.
 - /tests : Contains the unit tests
     - mock_data.py : contains mock data to be used in the tests
     - config.py : runs the program testing mode on a local sqlite database
     - /auth : contains the tests for the auth api routes
+    - /days : contains the tests for the days api routes
     - /itinerary : contains the tests for the itinerary api routes
     - /places : contains the tests for the places api routes
     - /profile : contains the tests for the profile api routes
+    - /trip : contains the tests for the trip api routes

 ## API Documentation